Accessibility Assessor: Visually Impaired

 The condition I have is called galactosemia.
-Galactosemia is a genetic condition which affects the ability to metabolize the sugar galactose properly, therefore I cannot eat anything which contains dairy as this would make my vision deteriorate.
+Galactosemia is a genetic condition which affects the ability to metabolise the sugar galactose properly, therefore I cannot eat anything which contains dairy as this would make my vision deteriorate.

 Previous work or background

-I used to work part time in a café called Surfside where my main responsibility was to wash and dry plates and cutlery and make sure tables were clean.
+I used to work part-time in a café called Surfside where my main responsibility was to wash and dry plates and cutlery and make sure tables were clean.

 Why are you proud to be part of the Accessibility Team?